Published March 31st, 2020

 The novel’s unusual structure echoes the 1995 film Once Upon a Time in America.
 It has long been discussed which scenes in the film are ‘real’ (if any) and which are the result of the lead character’s opium-fuelled imagination.

-Patrician Press also published Robert Ronsson’s novel, Out of Such Darkness.
-It was inspired by the 1972 film Cabaret and the film’s Master of Ceremonies from the 1930s Berlin nightclub plays a key role in the book.
+Robert Ronsson’s novel, Out of Such Darkness, also published by Patrician Press, was inspired by the 1972 film Cabaret and the film’s Master of Ceremonies from the 1930s Berlin nightclub plays a key role in the book.